MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### `/Zc:twoPhase` and `/Zc:twoPhase-` switch behavior change

-Normally, the MSVC compiler switches work on the principle that the last one wins.
+Normally, the MSVC compiler switches work on the principle that the last one seen wins.
 Unfortunately, it wasn't the case with the **`/Zc:twoPhase`** and **`/Zc:twoPhase-`** switches.
 These switches were "sticky," so later switches couldn't override them.
 For example:

 `cl /Zc:twoPhase /permissive a.cpp`